Dog Bite Lawyers in Alton, IL

 Common Dog Attack Injuries

-As harmless as they seem, "man's best friend" can be dangerous.
-Halvorsen Klote's dog bite attorneys in Alton, IL, understand how victims and their families can be affected after an incident.
-For example, below are some of the most common dog bite injuries:
+A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
+Our dog attack attorneys in Alton, IL, understand how victims can be affected.
+For example, here are some of the most common injuries related to dog bites:

 Often, people stereotype certain breeds.
-There are facts to back this stigma, but it's not always the case.
-Every dog is able to bite a human.
-This can be caused by how the person interacts with the dog and the environment it was raised in.
+There are facts to back this up, but it's not always the case.
+Any dog is able to bite a person.
+This can be attributed to the dog's environment and interaction with the victim.

-Breeds that are often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
+Breeds that are often associated with bites include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
 The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
-People have the same tendency to strike others when they're scared or aggravated.
+People have a similar tendency to attack others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Alton, IL?

-A dog bite lawyer in Alton, IL, will look into a variety of special and general damages.
+A dog bite lawyer in Alton, IL, will look into a variety of damages.
 Some of these include:

-- Medical Expenses — Victims might be able to recover all expenses related to medical treatment caused by a dog bite.
+• Medical Expenses — You might be able to recover all costs related to medical treatment caused by a dog bite.
 It is important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

-- Property Damage — This may include damages to your home, your clothes, a bike or motorcycle, your phone and other things that may have been damaged during an attack.
+• Property Damage — This could include damages to your home, your clothes, a bike or motorcycle, your phone and other things that might've been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Alton, IL personal injury lawyers will ensure that no money is left on the table in your claim.